INS Kalvari (S21)

 INS Kalvari (S21) (lit.
 'Tiger shark') is the first of the six indigenous Kalvari-class submarines currently in service with the Indian Navy.
-It is a diesel-electric attack submarine which is designed by DCNS (French naval defence and energy company) and was manufactured at Mazagon Dock Limited in Mumbai.
+It is a diesel-electric attack submarine, designed by DCNS (French naval defence and energy company) and was manufactured at Mazagon Dock Limited in Mumbai.

 Etymology and motto

 The ship inherits its name from INS Kalvari (S23) which served in the Indian Navy from 1967 to 1996.
 Kalvari is the Malayalam word for tiger shark, a deep-sea predator in the Indian Ocean.
 The name symbolizes agility, strength and predatory power.
-The tiger shark (Galeocerdo Cuvier) is a species of requiem shark which are found in tropical and temperate waters.
+The tiger shark (Galeocerdo cuvier) is a species of requiem shark which are found in tropical and temperate waters.
 The ship's motto is "Ever Onward" which represents the submarine's zeal and indomitable spirit.